wryan67/ads1115_rpi_lib/readme.md

 ## Compiling
 Complie your applications using these command line arguments: -lwiringPi -lwiringPiADS1115rpi

 ## Example
 To run the example program, nagaviate into the example folder and use make to compile the program.
+The timestamp

     $ cd ../example
     $ make